nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `exit`

 You can also exit RecruitIn by clicking on the 'X' button found on the top right side of the app.
+Alternatively, you can also click on the 'File' button on the upper left of the app, before clicking the pop-up 'Exit' button.

 ### Saving the data